 Ariel Pasternak is the founder and CEO of Pineapple Collaborative, a company and platform celebrating women’s relationship with food and highlighting female food leaders.
 Ariel’s work has been featured in Forbes, NPR and Bon Appetit Magazine and serves on the junior boards of Hot Bread Kitchen in NY and FRESHFARM in DC.
 Ariel has prior experience in hospitality and environmental policy, and previously worked as director of branding and business development at Chaia, a seasonal taco shop in Washington, D.C.
 She has also served as the mid-Atlantic market manager at Stumptown Coffee Roasters and as an analyst at Monitor 360.
 She holds a Bachelor’s Degree in Environmental Studies and Political Science from the University of Pennsylvania.
 She is a first generation American.

 Kathryn Quanbeck is focused on getting local and sustainable meat to market.
 She started her career in the meat and livestock industries as a livestock economist for the USDA.
 At USDA she developed a keen interest in value chains: the aggregation, processing, distribution and marketing steps it takes to get sustainable products like grass-fed beef and pastured poultry to restaurants, retailers and institutions.
 She left USDA to work more directly with meat processors: first on a project to build a meat processing facility in Northern California and then for the Niche Meat Processor Assistance Network, a national network of 1,600+ processors, farmers, ranchers and other professionals.
-Kathryn now serves as chief operating officer at Emmer & Co., a pastured poultry company in California.
+After the fellowship, she’ll start as the Director of Business Development for Carman Ranch, a 100% grass fed beef and pastured meats business in the Pacific Northwest.
 She has a master’s degree in Agricultural Economics from the University of California at Davis.

 LAUREN WILSON, New York, NY